lexjansen/cdisc360i-pocs/README.md

 **odmlib**:

-- Updates to the odmlib library to support the final ODM v2.0 schema.
-These updates are intendede to be merged with the odmlib library at [https://github.com/swhume/odmlib](https://github.com/swhume/odmlib).
+- Updates to the [odmlib](https://pypi.org/project/odmlib/) library to support the final ODM v2.0 schema.
+These updates are intended to be merged with the odmlib library at [https://github.com/swhume/odmlib](https://github.com/swhume/odmlib).

 **schema**: